-If you have your notifications set up to receive banners or alerts on your Home screen, you can respond to them from anywhere, including while in an app.
+If you have your notifications set up to receive banners on your Home screen, you can respond to them from anywhere, including while in an app.

-Alerts are notifications that appear at the top of your screen, but they stay there until you respond to them or clear them away.
+Persistent banners are notifications that appear at the top of your screen and stay there until you respond to them or clear them away.

-- To respond to a banner or alert, pull down on the notification.
-You will either respond to the notification in a pop-up window or be directed to the related app.
+- To respond to a banner or alert, pull down or press deeply (depending on whether or not your iPhone has 3D Touch) on the notification.
+You will then either be able to respond to the notification in a pop-up window or be directed to the related app.

 How to clear notifications in Notification Center on iPhone and iPad

 If you don't clear notifications as soon as you get them, you can clear them manually in Notification Center.

 - Navigate to Notification Center on your iPhone or iPad.